Saturday, February 4, 2012

 Styx with the title track from their new album...

-1978: The Soundtrack to "Saturday Night Fever" spent a third week at #1 on the album chart.
+1978: The Soundtrack to "Saturday Night Fever" spent a third week at #1 on the Album chart.
 Rod Stewart was nearby with Foot Loose & Fancy Free, while the Grammy Award-winning All 'N All by Earth, Wind & Fire was third and Queen's News of the World was ready, willing and able at #4.
-The rest of the Top 10: ELO with their double album Out of the Blue, Fleetwood Mac's Rumours after 50 weeks of release, Neil Diamond moved up to 7 with I'm Glad You're Here With Me Tonight, Styx's solid LP The Grand Illusion, Billy Joel and the phenomenal album The Stranger at #9 and Jackson Browne made the list with Running On Empty.
+The rest of the Top 10: ELO with their double album Out of the Blue, Fleetwood Mac's Rumours hung in there after 50 weeks on the chart, Neil Diamond moved up to 7 with I'm Glad You're Here With Me Tonight, Styx's solid LP The Grand Illusion, Billy Joel and the phenomenal album The Stranger at #9 and Jackson Browne made the list with Running On Empty.

 Karen Carpenter, one of the most-loved stars the world has ever known...